maurymarkowitz/Atari-BASIC-benchmarks/RESULTS.md

 | BASIC XE 4.1 fast  | Atari800XMac 6.0     | XE       | 130 | 176  | 145   | 206 | 167 | 128   | 129    | 177   | 153     |
 | Turbo-BASIC XL 1.5 | Atari800XMac 6.0     | Turbo    | 182 | 154  | 155   | 256 | 154 | 137   | 151    | 169   | 164     |
 | Basic++ 1.08       | atari++ 1.83         |          | 138 | 118  | 121   | 183 | 106 | 100   | 155    | 131   | 127     |

+Notes:

+*** For scruss runs, Atari MS BASIC was tested using the original C64 code, and is therefore not directly compariable to the Atari compatible BASICs.
+It is, however, suitable for comparison to other MS dialects found on other machines.